 While some experts say that play is a child's form of work; others say that play is the opposite of work.
-Regardless
+Regardless of

-and develop one-on-one social skills.
+on-one social skills.

 To help us understand the power of play therapy, Charles Schaefer also provided the following list of therapeutic